Jean-Joooo/Medical-Center-Website/README.md

 • SEO: Setting up good SEO practices.

 Feel free to check out the website, explore the features, download, and fork this repository !
-If you have any feedback or suggestions, please don't hesitate to reach me out !
+If you have any feedback or suggestions, please don't hesitate to reach me out!